iogf/crocs/README.md

 ### References

-Crcos makes it easy for using '\n' with groups.
+Crocs makes it easy for using '\n' with groups.

 ~~~python
 from crocs import *